jamesquinlan/dsc-techstack/topics/latex.md

 Important Note: equation* environment is provided by an external package, consult the `amsmath` article.

 Many math mode commands require the `amsmath` package, so be sure to include it when writing math.
-An example is shown below of some basic math mode commands.
+An example of some basic math mode commands is shown below.

-Subscripts in math mode are written as $a_b$ and superscripts are written as $a^b$.
+Subscripts in math mode are written as $a_b$, and superscripts are written as $a^b$.
 These can be combined and nested to write expressions such as

 `\[ T^{i_1 i_2 \dots i_p}_{j_1 j_2 \dots j_q} = T(x^{i_1},\dots,x^{i_p},e_{j_1},\dots,e_{j_q}) \]`